VadHara2/effects-hilt-plugin/README.md

   - `@KoinEffect` (Koin extension)
   - `@EffectClass`

-- Steps for Library Modules
+- Steps for Library Modules:
   - Ensure [KSP is added and configured](/docs/ksp-installation.md) in the library module.
   - Add the following KSP argument: